svene/dt_java/README.md

 on the terminal illustrating the commands which are sent from client to server and vice versa.

+To run int in groovy and development mode invoke:

+* gradle runWithGroovy

-To run it in remove mode invoke:
+To run it in remote mode invoke:

 * gradle jettyRun